realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ### Intention Revealing Error Messages

 - Error messages should be human-readable, clearly reveal the issue encountered.
-- include `id` of associated object(s) in message or useful data for the issue.
+- include `id` of associated object(s) in the message or useful data for the issue.
 - This is to prevent guessing and hunting what the cause of the issue may be.
 - The unhappy path is the more complex path, so doing this helps reduce its complexity.